KristenWhitt/Python_InstacartAnalysis/README.md

 # Python_InstacartAnalysis
 Python code from market analysis of Instacart Data.
 Code includes descriptive analysis, quality and consistency checks, data wrangling, column derivations, and visualizations to  understand objectives.
+### To view a brief summary of the project including tools and skills demonstrated select Instacart_Market_Analysis_Summary.

 ## Objectives:
 ### Perform exploratory data analysis on Instacart data to suggest strategies for further market segmentation.
 Define customer base and spending habits.